-Notice for applicants from outside the State of North Carolina
+Admission of applicants residing outside the state of North Carolina to an online

 Western Carolina University has been approved by the North Carolina State Portal Agency to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of post-secondary distance education.